StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 Finding TSP can be solved in polynomial time would prove P=NP.
 This would be huge.
 To the point of being considered one of this century's biggest questions.
 Suddenly swathes of hard problems would become easier to solve, and many new applications would open up, with multiple kinds of software becoming vastly more efficient.
 What it would do for logistics would probably contribute significantly to the world's GDP and global trade.

 But before I digress further, now that we know what TSP is, let's see how to solve it.
+For more information, I recommend the [Wikipedia article on TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

 ## Ant Colony Optimization: Solving TSP